 26. Counterfeitors such as Defendants typically operate under multiple seller aliases and payment accounts so that they can continue operation in spite of Plaintiff's enforcement.
 E-commerce store operators like Defendants maintain off-shore bank accounts and regularly move funds from their financial accounts to off-shore accounts outside the jurisdiction of this Court to avoid payment of any monetary judgment awarded to Plaintiff.
-Indeed, analysis of financial account transaction logs from previous similar cases indicates that off-shore counterfeitors regularly move funds from U.S.-based financial accounts to off-shore accounts outside the jurisdiction of this Court.
+Indeed, analysis of financial account transaction logs from previous similar cases indicates that off-shore counterfeiters regularly move funds from U.S.-based financial accounts to off-shore accounts outside the jurisdiction of this Court.

-27. Defendants are working in active concert to knowingly and willfully manufacture, import, distribute, offer for sale, and sell Counterfeit NBA Products in the same transaction, occurrence, or series of transactions or occurrences.
-Defendants, without any authorization or license from Plaintiff, have jointly and severally, knowingly and willfully used and continue to use one or more NBA Trademarks in connection with the advertisement, distribution, offering for sale, and/or sale of the Counterfeit NBA Products into the United States and Illinois over the Internet.
+27. Defendants are working to knowingly and willfully import, distribute, offer for sale, and sell Counterfeit NHL Products in the same transaction, occurrence, or series of transactions or occurrences.
+Defendants, without any authorization or license from Plaintiff, have knowingly and willfully used and continue to use one or more of the NHL Trademarks in connection with the advertisement, distribution, offering for sale, and/or sale of the Counterfeit NHL Products into the United States and Illinois over the Internet.

-28. Defendants' unauthorized use of one or more NBA Trademarks in connection with the advertising, distribution, offering for sale, and sale of Counterfeit NBA Products, including into the United States, including Illinois, is likely to cause and has caused confusion, mistake, and deception by and among consumers and is irreparably harming Plaintiff.
+28. Defendants' unauthorized use of one or more NHL Trademarks in connection with the advertising, distribution, offering for sale, and sale of Counterfeit NHL Products, including into the United States, including Illinois, is likely to cause and has caused confusion, mistake, and deception by and among consumers and is irreparably harming Plaintiff.